jeffknupp/blog/in_progress/new_post.md

 very large list of numbers.
 In fact, the list is so large that merely creating it would use all the memory on the system.
-To work around this, he wants to be able to call `get_primes` with a `start` value and get all the primes larger than `start`.
+To work around this, he wants to be able to call `get_primes` with a `start` value and get all the primes larger than `start` (perhaps he's solving [Project Euler problem 10](http://projecteuler.net/problem=10)).

 This is obviously not a simple change to `get_primes`.
 Clearly, we can't return a list of all the prime numbers from `start` to infinity.
-Operating on infinite sequences, though, is a generally useful thing.
-The problem we have is in how normal functions are executed.
+Operating on infinite sequences, though, has a wide range of useful applications.
+Our issue stems from how normal functions are executed.
 In `get_primes`, it would be nice if instead of returning all of the values, we could just return the *next* value.
-Then we're not creating a list at all and, thus, avoid the memory issue.
+Then we're not creating a list at all.
+No list, no memory issues.
 And because our boss told us he's just iterating over the results, he wouldn't know the difference.

 But that doesn't seem possible using a normal function.
 Even if we had a